Examines the origins, aims and framework of corporate governance as it exists in the UK

-The foundation of CR is a stakeholder-based view of value creation and an organisation’s responsibilities.
-This should take account of the long-and short-term interests of customers, employees and workers throughout the wider value chain, as well as the general public.
-This informs an organisation’s understanding of the potential value it creates or the damage it can do for employees, local communities, customers and the environment, as well as shareholders.
+At the heart of any organisation’s CR strategy are its different stakeholders, and how to create value for each.
+The long-and short-term interests of customers should be considered, as well as employees and workers throughout the wider value chain, and the general public.
+This informs an organisation’s understanding of the potential value it creates or the damage it could cause for employees, local communities, customers and the environment, as well as shareholders.

 Many ethical considerations in the core areas of CR are enshrined in law, including employment law.
 However, CR strategy typically aims to go beyond legal obligations with organisations taking voluntary measures and initiatives.
 Indeed, CR has grown in part due to perceived limitations of legislation, either in its scope, detail or power to influence.

 Some of the most visible voluntary CR activity relates to community-based activity, for example, supporting local community projects financially or via employee volunteering programmes.

 In shaping how an organisation creates value and questioning how it operates, CR relates closely to corporate governance, the mechanism for holding executive management to account.
 Effective boards will hold a long-term view, have a clear understanding of business models and will have the strength and independence to challenge the business.

 HR teams have an important role to play in building and maintaining ethical cultures within organisations, where corporate responsibility is recognised by all.
 For instance, people professionals might encourage decision-makers to review the ethical dimensions of business decisions.
 Additionally, they build people management systems that support ethical behaviours through appropriate reward and performance management processes.
 Read more on how people professionals can help establish an ethical culture.

 As well as ensuring fair practices for employees, HR teams also play a coordinating role in other elements of CR, particularly in the absence of a CR team.
 This might include running an organisation’s volunteering programme, for example.